Responsibilities and obligations of a notary

-Obligation of professional civil liability insurance
+The obligation of professional liability insurance

-This collective guarantee presents two types of supporting entities:
+This collective guarantee has two mechanisms:

 - regional guarantee funds, the financial resources of which are provided by the contributions which are paid by the notaries depending on the region in question, and a central guarantee fund, the financial resources of which are provided by contributions borne by all notaries in France.

 Therefore, in the case of damage caused to a client by a notary, while exercising his professional functions, the financial coverage of this damage is borne:

 - by the company insuring the risk of professional civil liability, and if applicable, by the Regional Guarantee Fund,

 - last but not least, and always if applicable, by the National Guarantee Fund,